niklasramo/popo.js/README.md

 ###Know the prequisites

-* Target's CSS position property must be *relative*, *absolute* or *fixed*.
+* Target element's CSS position property must be *relative*, *absolute* or *fixed*.
-* The CSS display property of target, base and container must not be *none*.
+* The CSS display property of target element, base element and container element must not be *none*.

 ###Start using

 Popo has two methods: <code>get</code> and <code>set</code>.
-The set method sets the target element's left and top values while the get method only calculates and returns the values.
-Both methods require the target element as the first argument.
-Additionally you can provide an options object as the second argument.
+The <code>set</code> method positions the target element to the specified position by adjusting the element's left and top CSS properties.
+The <code>get</code> method calculates the specified position and returns the left and top CSS properties.
+Both methods require the target element as the first argument and additionally an options object as the second argument.

 ```javascript
 // The format